Opal-teaching/firebase-simple-app/README.md

     ```

   - Remember to always add a success/fail (.then/.catch) clause for each Firebase call you make.
-    Always add handling in case of failure (show an `ons.notification.alert` for instance), and
+    Always add handling in case of failure (show an `ons.notification.alert`, for instance), and most importantly,
     __test whether your failure clause works__.